kimnt93/videochatbot/README.md

 Here is our indexing pipeline:
 - For each video or URL, we first download and convert it to MP3 for transcription and subtitles using the Whisper-large-v3 model.
 - The Whisper-large-v3 model requires audio at 16kHz, so we convert the audio to 16kHz.
-- With the large audio files (>25MB), we split them into parts under 25MB, process each part, and then combine the results into a single transcript.
+- For large audio files (>25MB), we split them into parts under 25MB, process each part, and then combine the results into a single transcript.
 - We extract video frames, taking only 1 frame per second.
-- Convert the transcript to STT or VTT format.
+- Convert the transcript to SRT or VTT format.
 - Summarize the transcript of the video using the GROQ/Llama3-8B model.
-- Use Recursive Character Chunking with a chunk size of 300 and overlap of 20 to chunk the transcript.
+- Use Recursive Character Chunking with a chunk size of 300 and an overlap of 20 to chunk the transcript.
 - For each chunked text, we use the embedding model from Google AI (text-embedding-004).
-- Add text vector to vectorstore
+- Add text vectors to the vector store.
 - For each frame, find the context and get the embedding using ImageBind ([ImageBind GitHub](https://github.com/facebookresearch/ImageBind)).
 - Add context and image embeddings to the multimodal store.